SwissDataScienceCenter/renku/tests/README.md

 Please use the `scalameta.metals` as a default formatter for the scala sources and **I strongly encourage to click the `Format on save` feature**.

 The test are built using the Page Object Pattern (e.g. https://www.pluralsight.com/guides/getting-started-with-page-object-pattern-for-your-selenium-tests) which in short is about wrapping an UI page into a class/object and using it in the test script.

+As mentioned above there's a `target/tests-execution.log` file where tests debug statements from tests execution are written.

 ## Project organization
 All the interesting parts are located in the `src/test/scala/ch/renku/acceptancetests` folder which can be perceived as a tests classes root folder.
 The test scenarios are suffixed with `Spec` while all the page objects are put into the `pages` subfolder.